 Appalachian Trail – August 11, 2013

-I slept completely covered by my Nunatak quilt, waking every 30 minutes to pull it tightly around me, blocking intermittent gusts of frigid air.
-It had to have been in the upper 30's – probably the coldest night so far.
-The quilt had straps that slid under my sleeping pad, but I had been too frantic to get out of the prior night’s cold, to take the 2 minutes needed to strap my blue down puff ball in place.
-Instead, I had stayed awake for hours trying to shift it into exactly the right position to block the arctic breeze.
-Maybe a tad short sighted, but still too lazy to remedy my short sightedness.
+I slept covered entirely by my Nunatak quilt, waking every 30 minutes to pull it tightly around me, blocking intermittent gusts of frigid air.
+It had to have been in the upper 30s – probably the coldest night so far.
+The quilt had straps that slid under my sleeping pad, but I had been too frantic to get out of the previous night’s cold to take the 2 minutes needed to strap my blue down puff ball in place.
+So instead, I had stayed awake for hours trying to shift it into precisely the correct position to block the arctic breeze.
+Maybe a tad short-sighted, but still too lazy to remedy my short-sightedness.

-I laid still for about 30 minutes, watching a sliver of morning grey, under the edge of my Hexamid, brighten into an early morning, steely grey that even LOOKED cold.
-I stretched under the quilt, awkwardly put on my nasty hiking garments, that had been tucked at the foot of my quilt (the quilt has a toe box), and then I mustered the will to move, counted to 10, and bolted from my snug, warm cocoon.
+I laid still for about 30 minutes, watching a sliver of morning grey, under the edge of my Hexamid, brighten into the early morning, steely grey that even LOOKED cold.
+I stretched under the quilt, awkwardly put on my nasty hiking garments tucked at the foot of my quilt (the quilt has a toe box), and then mustered the will to move, counted to 10, and bolted from my snug, warm cocoon.
 I shoved some snacks in my pockets and began to pack fast, trying to keep moving to stay warm.

-I headed up to the shelter to find the Privy, and then back down to the creek to get water.
-I think the other hikers in the shelter were a little confused when I walked up with my empty water bottles and asked where I could find the privy – confused or a little grossed out.
-I liked to be efficient in my morning activities, the goal always being to walk as few off trail steps as possible.
-Unless on the trail, or in search of food, trail less steps were non-value added.
+I headed up to the shelter to find the Privy and then back to the creek to get water.
+I think the other hikers in the shelter were a little confused when I walked up with my empty water bottles and asked where I could find the Privy – confused or a little disgusted.
+I liked to be efficient in my morning activities, the goal always being to walk as few off-trail steps as possible.
+Unless on the trail or searching for food, trail-less efforts were non-value added.

-Sandman was a flip flopper.
-He had started south, hiked half way, and then traveled north, and was now hiking back south – I think.
+Sandman was a flip-flopper.
+I think he had started south, hiked halfway, then traveled north, and was now hiking back south.
 I believe his destination was Pennsylvania.
 I also learned he was from Myrtle Beach, SC.
 Again – a small world, as this was one of many of my old southern stomping grounds.
-He was a strong, wiry little man, that wore a white button up, cotton hiking shirt, and tan cargo hiking pants.
-He was quite dapper with his bright white beard, baseball cap, and snazzy hiking clothes.
-There was a little more blood than I would have expected on the clothes, but he appeared quite lucid, so I was not too concerned.
+He was a strong, wiry little man that wore a white button-up, cotton hiking shirt, and tan cargo hiking pants.
+He was dapper with his bright white beard, baseball cap, and snazzy hiking clothes.
+There was a little more blood than I expected on the clothes, but he appeared pretty lucid, so I was not too concerned.

 We had three big climbs for the day (Saddleback Jr, The Horn, and Saddleback).
 They were all tough knee crunchers, with hand over hand climbs at times, but the views were incredible.
 Down south I love the bald mountains.
-In the northeast I loved the above tree line, alpine views, and we had a few of those.
+I loved the above tree line and alpine views in the northeast, and we had a few of those.

 We both set up our tent and tarp, and I heard Sandman crank up his jet engine stove as I climbed into my tent for the night.
 I organized and nested for about thirty minutes, and then settled in under my quilt.
-Once I stop the forward momentum, the engine usually shuts down pretty quickly, and I immediately fell asleep.
-I would sleep hard until about midnight, and then awaken every hour after that, as the night came alive with creeks, groans, cricks, and snaps.
+Once I stop the forward momentum, the engine usually shuts down quickly, and I immediately fall asleep.
+I would sleep hard until about midnight and take every hour after that as the night came alive with creeks, groans, cricks, and snaps.
 One world went down, and the other awakened.
 Thank goodness I had my cuben fiber fabric for protection.

-I was definitely getting in better shape, but my body still needed all the time it could get to recover, so I always slept 10-11 hours, sleeping and waking at last and first light.
+I was getting in better shape, but my body still needed all the time it could get to recover, so I always slept 10-11 hours, waking at last and first light.
 I pulled off the one band aid left on my feet, that was still on one weak toe, and rubbed my feet.
-I always uncover them at night so they can dry out and breathe.
-I was thrilled to only have the one blister left.
+I always uncover them at night, so they can dry out and breathe.
+I was thrilled only to have one blister left.
 They had toughened up more quickly on this hike, or rather my skin was just old and rough now, and not the tender, delicate skin of youth.
 I would definitely take it!